W427697/Discord-/MIGRATION.md

 export const framework = { name: '@storybook/react-vite' };
 ```

-Please migrate them to be default exported instead:
+Please migrate it to use a default export instead:

 ```js
 const config = {